 YOU MIGHT LIKE: The best neighbourhoods in east London

 14. Westfield shopping centre

-Plus if retail therapy isn’t for you, Westfield Stratford also has oodles of outdoor bars and restaurants as well as a cinema and several themed food courts so this might be a suitable place for respite after a day of exploring the nearby parks.
+Plus if retail therapy isn’t for you, Westfield Stratford City, also has oodles of outdoor bars and restaurants as well as a cinema and several themed food courts so this might be a suitable place for respite after a day of exploring the nearby parks.

 15. Stratford Aquatics Centre

 Time to take a plunge in an Olympic Swimming pool.
 As home to all the swimming events at the London 2012 Olympic Games, the London Aquatics Centre has since been opened up to members of the public with two 50 metre indoor swimming pools and a 25 metre diving pool available for all to use.